-There are three different kinds of levers; in the first, which comprehends the several levers we have described, the fulcrum is between the power and the When the fulcrum is situated equally beweight. tween the power and the weight, as in the balance, the power must be something greater than the weight, in order to move it; for nothing can in this case be gained by The two arms of the lever being equal, the velocity. velocity of their extremities must be so likewise.
-The l alance is therefore of no assistance as a mechanical power, but it is extremely useful to estimate the respective weights of bodies.
-But when the fulcrum, F, of a lever is not equally distant from the power and the weight, and that the power, - r, acts at the extremity of the longer arm, the power may then be less than the weight, w, its deficiency being compensated by its greater velocity; as we observed in describing the see saw.
+There are three different kinds of levers; in the first, which comprehends the several levers we have described, the fulcrum is between the power and the weight.
+When the fulcrum is situated equally between the power and the weight, as in the balance, the power must be something greater than the weight, in order to move it; for nothing can in this case be gained by velocity.
+The two arms of the lever being equal, the velocity of their extremities must be so likewise.
+The balance is therefore of no assistance as a mechanical power, but it is extremely useful to estimate the respective weights of bodies.
+But when the fulcrum, F, of a lever is not equally distant from the power and the weight, and that the power, served in describing the see-saw.
 Therefore, when a great weight is to be raised, it must be fastened to the shorter arm of a lever, and the power applied to the longer arm.
 But, if the case will admit of putting the end of the lever under the weight, no fastening will be required, as you may perceive by stirring the fire.
 The poker is a lever of the first kind : the point, where it rests against the bars of the grate, whilst stirring the fire, is the fulcrum; the short arm, or resisting part of the lever, is employed in lifting the weight, which is the coals; and the hand is the power, applied to the longer arm, or acting part of the lever.
-A pair of scissors is an instrument composed of two levers, united in one common fulcrum; the point at which the two levers are screwed together, is the fulcrum; the handles to which the power of the fingers is applied, are the extremities of the acting part of the levers; and the cutting part of the scissors are the resisting parts of the levers: therefore, the longer the handles, and the shorter the points of the seissors, the more easily will they cut.
-Thus, when pasteboard, or any hard substance is to be cut, that part of the scissors nearest the screw or rivet is used.
+A pair of scissors is an instrument composed of two levers, united in one common fulcrum; the point at which the two levers are screwed together, is the fulcrum; the handles to which the power of the fingers is applied, are the extremities of the acting part of the levers; and the cutting part of the scissors are the resisting parts of the levers: therefore, the longer the handles, and the shorter the points of the scissors, the more easily will they cut.
+Thus, when pasteboard, or any hard substance is to be cut, that part of the scissors nearest the sorew or rivet is used.
 Snuffers, and most kinds of pincers, are levers of a similar description, the great force of which consists in the resisting part of the lever being very short in comparison of the acting part.